 In the last three years, the Maine Shellfish Restoration and Resilience Fund has supported 33 projects (14 in 2019, 15 in 2020, and 4 in 2021).
-These applied shellfish, conservation, and management projects focus on a diverse set of issues and strategies in Maine’s clam and mussel fisheries, including efforts to enhance clam populations through seeding and netting, diversify the fisheries and expand quahogs, cross-sector collaborations between wild fishermen and farmers, increasing accessing to shorelines, improving shellfishing survey techniques and sources of knowledge, find and fix pollution, innovate around water quality monitoring, and more.
+These applied shellfish, conservation, and management projects focus on a diverse set of issues and strategies in Maine’s clam and mussel fisheries, including efforts to enhance clam populations through seeding and netting, diversify the fisheries and expand quahogs, cross-sector collaborations between wild fishermen and farmers, increasing access to shorelines, improving shellfishing survey techniques and sources of knowledge, find and fix pollution, innovate around water quality monitoring, and more.
 For select project profiles and more details about some of these efforts, visit The Mudflat website project profiles page here.

 - Beals, Studying adaptive strategies to understand and mitigate negative impacts of ocean acidification on shellfish recruitment and survival (Sara Randall)

 - Bristol, Water testing to support reclassifying water quality status for Pemaquid River estuary and nearby John’s River Eastern Branch (Rachel Bizzaro)

 - Downeast Rural Health Collaborative, Addressing Structural Barriers to Health among Shellfish Harvesters (Tora Johnson)

 - Thomaston, Water quality outreach and tidal modeling in the St. George’s River watershed (David Taylor)

 - Bar Harbor, Clam population enhancement (Scott Swann)

 - Bristol, Pemaquid River water quality efforts (Rachel Bizzarro)